 The Foundation for Any Career

 As a career-focused institution dedicated to meeting the evolving needs of our diverse communities, we empower our students through academic excellence.
-This means placing importance on learning both program-specific skills, or hard skills, as well as the transferable skills, or soft skills, employers are expecting.
+This means placing importance on learning both program-specific skills, or hard skills, as well as the transferable skills, or soft skills, employers are looking for.
 Transferable skills, or soft skills, are a set of essential abilities that transcend program or credential and position you for success as you develop and build your career.
+Every program at Rasmussen is built around these transferable skills which is just one more thing that will help you open the door to more opportunities.

 We have developed dynamic curriculum to ensure students at all credential levels and in each program learn the skills that can transfer into their next degree level, next career move and even daily living.
 Transferable skills are essential in order to flourish in a 21st century world, academic setting and workplace.